Construction Administration

 They also trim-out the systems with state of the art flat screen TVs, multiple CD players, DVD players and other systems to satisfy your every need and dream.

-STONE MASONS WORKING WITH RAND SOELLNER
+STONE MASONS WORKING WITH THE ARCHITECT

 We enjoy participating during construction administration to see that you receive the quality of design conceived in our documents and maximum cost-savings for the best appearance and function.
 With this particular craftsman, a 3rd-generation stone mason, we guided the aesthetic placement of a combination of cultured stone and a new product, native stone which has been cut thin, which resulted in a magnificent Appalachian Lodge-Style fireplace that looks better than most native-stone heavy fireplaces for a fraction of the cost, weight, time and foundations.
 Our signature huge log “Fireplace Arms” will soon be supporting a massive maple mantel.